How to Replace a Toilet Seat

 By using these measurements, you can be sure to buy the correctly sized toilet seat.

-Do I need to take any safety steps first?
+Do I need to take any safety steps before I change my toilet seat?

 Toilets are an obvious place for harmful germs to grow and can be a source of potential infections, therefore you should take precautions before starting.